Glacier-Ice/data-sci-api/docs/docs/EN/resources.md

 We hope to work under the licence that anyone working with the facilitate of this project agrees to make his/her own data public the time his/her work get published.

 ## Data Resources by Regions
+**For each country, we usually have two levels of data.
+The data of province/state level is more abundant**

 ### World
 - Number of Patients: [JHU Data](https://github.com/CSSEGISandData/COVID-19)
 - Detailed Patient Data: Not applicable